 You cannot manage the impairments of ADHD until you understand how you process emotion.
 Researchers have ignored the emotional component of ADHD because it can't be measured.
 Yet emotional disruptions are the most impairing aspects of the condition at any age.
-For example:
+Fortunately, medications like Intuniv can provide some relief.

 > Nearly everyone with ADHD answers an emphatic yes to the question: "Have you always been more sensitive than others to rejection, teasing, criticism, or your own perception that you have failed or fallen short?"
 This is the definition of a condition called rejection-sensitive dysphoria.
 When I ask ADHDers to elaborate on it, they say: "I'm always tense.
 I can never relax.
 I can't just sit there and watch a TV program with the rest of the family.
 I can't turn my brain and body off to go to sleep at night.
 Because I'm sensitive to my perception that other people disapprove of me, I am fearful in personal interactions."
 They are describing the inner experience of being hyperactive or hyper-aroused.
 Remember that most kids after age 14 don't show much overt hyperactivity, but it's still present internally, if you ask them about it.